Net neutrality in the United States: Attempted legislation

 Arguments associated with net neutrality regulations came into prominence in mid-2002 with nine different bills introduced on this issue between 2006 and 2013.
 Industry officials say that these proposals would launch new rules and regulations for internet providers.

 On October 22, 2009, Sen. McCain (R-AZ) introduced the “Internet Freedom Act of 2009” (S. 1836).
 The bill would prohibit the FCC from enacting rules that would regulate the Internet.
 In other words, the bill, if passed, would prevent the FCC from imposing network or “net” neutrality rules to the Internet.
 Specifically, the bill language states, “The FCC shall not propose, promulgate, or issue any regulations regarding the Internet or IP-enabled services.
 In other words, the bill, if passed, would prohibit the FCC from enacting rules that would regulate the Internet – or against net neutrality.

-On January 5, 2011, Two anti-net neutrality bills were introduced.
+On January 5, 2011, two anti-net neutrality bills were introduced.
 The first bill was H.R.
 96, The Internet Freedom Act, introduced by Rep. Blackburn (R-TN), with more than sixty cosponsors (all of whom are Republican).
 H.R.
-96 strikes down the FCC’s December 21 passage of its rule and order on net neutrality by asserting that regulation of the Internet is under the jurisdiction of Congress, not the FCC.
+96 strikes down the FCC's December 21 passage of its rule and order on net neutrality by asserting that regulation of the Internet is under the jurisdiction of Congress, not the FCC.

 The second bill, H.R.
 166, The Internet Investment, Innovation, and Competition Preservation Act – was introduced by Rep. Cliff Stearns (R-FL) and co-sponsored by Rep. Blackburn.
 The bill also seeks to prohibit the FCC from regulating the Internet or information services (i.e. imposing net neutrality rules) unless there is demonstrated market failure.

 On January 25, 2011, The pro-net neutrality bill – S. 74, The Internet Freedom, Broadband Promotion, and Consumer Protection Act of 2011 – was introduced by Sen. Cantwell (D-WA) and co-sponsored by Sen. Franken (D-MN).
 The bill would codify the FCC's six net neutrality principles (which the ALA supported), outlined in a November 2009 FCC Notice of Proposed Rule Making (NPRM), among other things.

+On September 30, 2018, the California Internet Consumer Protection and Net Neutrality Act of 2018 – SB-822 – was approved by California Gov. Jerry Brown.
+The bill would aim to bring back Obama-era net neutrality regulations that were repealed by the Trump administration.